 Too often we force ourselves to push through such periods of low energy, but if it...

-Then I saw a clip of a woman wearing an oversized MAGA hat in Florida, saying, “He loves God, he loves the constitution, he cares about us and he will fight for us.”
+For example, Donald Trump appeals to a certain audience.
+I remember a particular TV interview of a woman wearing an oversized MAGA hat, saying, “He loves God, he loves the constitution, he cares about us and he will fight for us.”

 She was clearly in love, the kind of love where one positively projects perceived qualities upon another person.